-Some factors to consider are light/exposure (N, S, E or W windows?), humidity (you can always run a humidifier if needed), time required for maintenance needs (watering, pruning, fertilizing, re-potting etc), design style and colors in your home.
+Some factors to consider are light/exposure (N, S, E, or W windows?), humidity (you can always run a humidifier if needed), the time required for maintenance needs (watering, pruning, fertilizing, re-potting, etc), design style and colors in your home.
 Armed with this info you will be able to make the best selections for your space.
-If you have pets, check out the ASPCA list of pet safe plants here.
+If you have pets, check out the ASPCA list of pet-safe plants here.
 I find that my kitties love and find irresistible anything resembling grass, so pointed narrow leaves are especially attractive to them!

-Do your research before you head out to buy anything, check out a variety of reputable local garden centers or floral shops (rather than big box shops) and talk the people who work there.
-They can usually make excellent suggestions if you know the direction your windows face and the size and space you want to add plants to.
+Do your research before you head out to buy anything, check out a variety of reputable local garden centers or floral shops (rather than big box shops), and talk to the people who work there.
+They can usually make excellent suggestions if you know the direction your windows face and the size and space you want to add plants too.

-If you travel often and are super busy and have minimal light you will be making much different choices than someone who can spend a bit of time each day (5-10 mins) misting, watering etc.
+If you travel often and are super busy and have minimal light you will be making many different choices than someone who can spend a bit of time each day (5-10 mins) misting, watering, etc.

 The ZZ Palm above is great for low light: image via James Saper